stefanwalther/sense-funnel-chart/README.md

 ## Todos

+There are some features I definitely like to add.
+More [suggestions are welcome](https://github.com/stefanwalther/qsFunnel/issues)!

 - [ ] Reflect number formatting of the property panel in the chart
 - [ ] Modify color scheme
 - [ ] Make selections possible